 Joanne C. Hillhouse received the David Hough Literary Prize from the Caribbean Writer.

-Outstanding Person of the Year – the Antigua Girls’ High School Alumni Association of North America, New York, USA – to Althea Prince
+Education, Leadership, and Community Service Award – the Antigua Girls’ High School Alumni Association of North America, New York, USA – to Althea Prince

 Hazra Medica’s short story ‘The Banana Stains’ was Highly Commended in the Commonwealth Short Story competition